Château de Chenonceau: Louise de Lorraine

 On Catherine's death, in January 1589, the château went to her daughter-in-law, Louise of Lorraine, wife of King Henry III.
 Louise was at Chenonceau when she learned of her husband's assassination, in August 1589, and she fell into a state of depression.
 Louise spent the next 11 years, until her death in January 1601, wandering aimlessly along the château's corridors dressed in mourning clothes, amidst sombre black tapestries stitched with skulls and crossbones.

 Duc de Vendôme

-Henri IV obtained Chenonceau for his mistress Gabrielle d'Estrées by paying the debts of Catherine de' Medici, which had been inherited by Louise and were threatening to ruin her.
-In return, Louise left the château to her niece Françoise de Lorraine, at that time six years old and betrothed to the four-year-old César de Bourbon, duc de Vendôme, the natural son of Gabrielle d'Estrées and Henri IV.
-The château belonged to the Duc de Vendôme and his descendants for more than a hundred years.
+Henry IV obtained Chenonceau for his mistress Gabrielle d'Estrées by paying the debts of Catherine de' Medici, which had been inherited by Louise and were threatening to ruin her.
+In return, Louise left the château to her niece Françoise de Lorraine, at that time six years old and betrothed to the four-year-old César, Duke of Vendôme, the natural son of Gabrielle d'Estrées and Henry IV.
+The château belonged to the Duke of Vendôme and his descendants for more than a hundred years.
 The Bourbons had little interest in the château, except for hunting.
 In 1650, Louis XIV was the last king of the ancien régime to visit.

 The Château de Chenonceau was bought by the Duke of Bourbon in 1720.
 Little by little, he sold off all of the castle's contents.
 Many of the fine statues ended up at Versailles.